 The Night Heron was a legendary, short-lived speakeasy in a dry water tower in Chelsea, Manhattan.
 It operated undetected for 7 weeks in the late winter of 2013.
 The proprietor, N.D.
 Austin, was inspired by my adventures in water towers, both wet and dry.

 I served as Head of the Brain Trust for the project, advising on the guest journey and experience.
-After the Night Heron closed, I synthesizing insights from the project into my and N.D.’s existing design practice.
+After the Night Heron closed, I synthesized insights from the project into my and N.D.’s existing design practice Sextantworks.
 The Night Heron’s gifting admission system, embodied by pocket watches, was our most sophisticated manifestation of using generosity to provoke engagement and transformation in the face of certain risk.

 The core team consisted of Dirby (material design and build out), Myric Lehner (finances and security), and Lindsay Arden Cooper (guest stewardship and bar management).
 Photos by Yoni Brook.
 For inquiries regarding The Night Heron, contact N.D.
 Austin.